 $ll /usr/local/oceanbase/deps/devel/lib total 376 lrwxrwxrwx 1 root root 16 Dec 24 19:49 libhdfs.so -> libhdfs.so.0.0.0 -rwxr-xr-x 1 root root 384632 Dec 24 19:09 libhdfs.so.0.0.0

-Deploy and configure the dependency jar package path
+Deploy and configure the jar package path

 Obtain the devdeps-java-extensions RPM installation package.

-- For Enterprise Edition users, contact Technical Support to obtain the devdeps-java-extensions RPM installation package.
+For Enterprise Edition users, contact Technical Support to obtain the devdeps-java-extensions RPM installation package.

-sudo rpm -Uvh devdeps-java-extensions-x.x.x-xxxxxxxxxxxx.xxx.xxxxxx.rpm --prefix=/user_install_directoryExample:
+sudo rpm -Uvh devdeps-java-extensions-x.x.x-xxxxxxxxxxxx.xxx.xxxxxx.rpm --prefix=/user_install_directoryHere is an example:

-sudo rpm -Uvh devdeps-java-extensions-1.0.0-122025032514.el7.x86_64.rpm --prefix=/home/admin/oceanbaseCheck whether the installation meets the expected results.
+sudo rpm -Uvh devdeps-java-extensions-1.0.0-122025032514.el7.x86_64.rpm --prefix=/home/admin/oceanbaseCheck whether the installation meets your expectations.

 Check whether the

-oceanbase-odps-connector-jar-with-dependencies.jarfile exists in the/home/admin/oceanbase/jni_packages/v1.0.0directory.Example:
+oceanbase-odps-connector-jar-with-dependencies.jarfile exists in the/home/admin/oceanbase/jni_packages/v1.0.0directory.Here is an example:

 $ll /home/admin/oceanbase/jni_packages/v1.0.0 total 52756 drwxr-sr-x 4 root root 4096 Dec 24 20:25 hadoop drwxr-xr-x 3 root root 4096 Dec 24 20:25 lib -rw-r--r-- 1 root root 54008720 Dec 24 19:52 oceanbase-odps-connector-jar-with-dependencies.jarNotice